 Prison Dharma Network

-When I looked up in the left hand corner, sure enough, it was from Dennis.
-And it wasn’t just a simple “Thank you” letter – it was one of the most uplifting combination of words I’ve read in quite a while..this coming from someone living in prison:
+When I looked up in the left-hand corner, it was from Dennis.
+And it wasn’t just a simple “Thank you” letter – it was one of the most uplifting combinations of words I’ve read in quite a while..this coming from someone living in prison:

 “…Well, finally spring has sprung and I’m enjoying the warm sunny days and all the gifts that God has blessed me with.
 I’m so thankful for everything in my life.
 You didn’t have to send me Fleet’s book, it made me feel so good inside that my eyes started to water, I knew someone had thought of me….”

-It graced my heart to read his words and hear such gratitude – this coming from someone who is locked up.
-It really made me reflect on the countless little things in life that I can constantly find reason to complain about: “…there’s too many bugs, I wish I had more pairs of earrings to match my clothes, I don’t want salmon, I want chicken for lunch today, I don’t feel like driving to the post office…blah blah blah.
-As I’m sure many of us can relate to, our complaints can be endless, really.
-Or, we can try to put our lives in context and recognize the tremendous privilege and opportunity many of us every single day of our lives.
+It graced my heart to read his words and hear such gratitude – this coming from someone locked up.
+It made me reflect on the countless little things in life that I can constantly find a reason to complain about: “… there are too many bugs, I wish I had more pairs of earrings to match my clothes, I don’t want salmon, I want chicken for lunch today, I don’t feel like driving to the post office…blah blah blah.
+As I’m sure many of us can relate to, our complaints can be endless.
+Or, we can try to put our lives in context and recognize the tremendous privilege and opportunity many of us have every single day of our lives.

-After reading Denis’ letter, I was reminded of what we all have, and what so many of us don’t.
-I was reminded that the attitude we carry into any situation is always a choice.
+After reading Denis’ letter, I was reminded of what we all have and so many don’t.
+I was reminded that our attitude in any situation is always a choice.
 That’s today.
 Right now.

 We’ll see about tomorrow…